Afghans paroled into the US following the fall of the Afghan government in July 2021 have faced much

 Asylum is a form of protection available to those at risk of serious harm in their home country who have come to the US in search of safety.
-People granted asylum are authorized to work, and one year after they have been granted asylum, they may apply for LPR status.
-To learn more about asylum watch this video on Settle In Facebook page: https://www.facebook.com/SettleInUS/videos/1126598388267480
+People granted asylum are authorized to work and may apply for LPR status immediately after their asylum application has been approved.
+However, the USCIS will adjudicate their green card application once they have been physically present in the United States for one year after the approval of their asylum application.
+To learn more about asylum watch this video on the Settle In Facebook page: https://www.facebook.com/SettleInUS/videos/1126598388267480

 Temporary Protected Status (TPS) is a temporary status for individuals from certain designated countries who are already in the United States which allows them to remain and work in the US for up to 18 months.
 To be eligible for TPS, an Afghan national must have been present in the US as of March 15, 2022.
 TPS for Afghanistan is authorized through November 23, 2023, and eligible Afghans may apply at any time up to that date.
 TPS does not provide a pathway to LPR status.
 To learn more about TPS, watch this video on Settle In Facebook page: https://www.facebook.com/SettleInUS/videos/733552004594448